-The Companies follow the NAIC rules governing the advertising of life insurance, which generally define an "advertisement" as "material designed to create public interest in insurance products such as life insurance or annuities or in an insurance company, or in an insurance producer; or to induce the public to purchase, increase, modify, reinstate, borrow on, surrender, replace or retain an insurance product including:
+The Companies follow the NAIC rules governing the advertising of life insurance and annuities, which generally define an "advertisement" as "material designed to create public interest in insurance products such as life insurance or annuities or in an insurer, or in an insurance producer; or to induce the public to purchase, increase, modify, reinstate, borrow on, surrender, replace or retain a policy or contract including:

-- Printed and published material, audiovisual material, descriptive material and descriptive literature of an insurer or insurance producer used in direct mail, newspapers, magazines, radio and television scripts, billboards and similar displays. - Descriptive literature and sales aids of all kinds issued by an insurer, its insurance producers, or third parties, issued, distributed or used by such insurer or insurance producer; including but not limited to circulars, leaflets, booklets, depictions, spreadsheets, illustrations and form letters. - Material used for the recruitment, training and education of an insurer's insurance producers that is designed to be used or is used to induce the public to purchase, increase, modify, reinstate, borrow on, surrender, replace or retain a policy or contract. - Prepared sales talks, presentations, and material for use by insurance producers. - State insurance regulators and the National Association of Insurance Commissioners have advised insurers that all social media (e.g., Facebook, Twitter, LinkedIn) is considered to be advertising.
+- Printed and published material, audiovisual material and descriptive literature of an insurer or insurance producer used in direct mail, newspapers, magazines, radio and television scripts, telemarketing scripts, billboards and similar displays, and the Internet or any other mass communication media; - Descriptive literature and sales aids of all kinds, authored by the insurer, its insurance producers, or third parties, issued, distributed or used by such insurer or insurance producer; including but not limited to circulars, leaflets, booklets, web pages, depictions, illustrations and form letters; - Material used for the recruitment, training and education of an insurer's insurance producers which is designed to be used or is used to induce the public to purchase, increase, modify, reinstate, borrow on, surrender, replace or retain a policy. - Prepared sales talks, bio's, presentations, and material for use by insurance producers."

+State insurance regulators and the National Association of Insurance Commissioners have advised insurers that all social media (e.g., Facebook, X, LinkedIn) is considered advertising.
 Therefore, all existing state laws and regulations that apply to other forms of advertising will also apply to social media.
-Further, if you are a registered representative associated with a broker-dealer, you must comply with FINRA advertising requirements and your broker-dealers advertising procedures.
+Further, if you are a registered representative associated with a broker-dealer, you must comply with FINRA advertising requirements and your broker-dealer's advertising procedures.